hamdoudhakem/Job-Fusion/README.md

 JobFusion is a React Native application that helps users find new job opportunities.
 It utilizes the JSearch API from RapidAPI to aggregate job listings from popular job-seeking sites like LinkedIn, Glassdoor, and others, while leveraging Relay and GraphQL to handle user authentification.

+**IMPORTANT**: While the main branch uses Relay and GraphQL the second branch uses `Clerk` for authentifciation instead.

 ## Features

 - **Job Aggregation**: Fetches job listings from multiple popular job-seeking sites.